-(e) A bulk water hauling system, [or] vended water system or retail water facility that serves at least 25 of the same persons over 6 months per year.
-A bulk water hauling system, [or] vended water system or retail water facility that is determined by the Department to serve at least 25 of the same persons over 6 months per year shall comply with the monitoring requirements for nontransient noncommunity water systems in accordance with § 109.301.
+(e) A bulk water hauling [or] system, vended water system or retail water facility that serves at least 25 of the same persons over 6 months per year.
+A bulk water hauling [or] system, vended water system or retail water facility that is determined by the Department to serve at least 25 of the same persons over 6 months per year shall ALSO comply with the monitoring requirements for nontransient noncommunity water systems in accordance with § 109.301.